Esther Chapter Four

 Esther 4:1 & 2

-When Mordecai learned of all that had been done, he tore his clothes, put on sackcloth and ashes, and went out into the city, wailing loudly and bitterly.
-But he went only as far as the king's gate, because no one clothed in sackcloth was allowed to enter it.
+When Mordekhai learned everything that had been done, he tore his clothes, put on sackcloth and ashes and went out through the city, lamenting and crying bitterly.
+He stopped before entering the King's Gate, since no one was allowed to go inside the King's Gate wearing sackcloth.

 When Mordecai learned of the decree he immediately went into mourning because he believed that it would happen.
 It is interesting to note that he did not pray as he knew that he was out of the will of God.
 (He had not returned to Jerusalem.)